wimarshez/GEOG-5330-Fall-2018/README.md

 Spatial and Spatio-temporal Analysis Class
 We were required by Dr. Cao to create a Github account for use in turning in class homework.
 I have a goal of producing one publication as an offshoot of this class.
+New branch added.
+Should have used branch on the initial edit on master.